 It takes place from October 31 to November 2, unofficially merging Halloween with All Saints Day (Nov 1) and All Souls Day (Nov 2).
 (Nov 2).

-In key towns, such as Oaxaca, Mixquic (only just south of Mexico City) and Janitzio island, Lake Pátzcuaro in Michoacán (west of Mexico City), Merida, Yucatan where the celebrations are referred to as Hanal Pixan, which means ‘feast for the souls’ in the Maya language.
+In significant places such as Oaxaca, Mixquic (just south of Mexico City) and Janitzio island, Lake Pátzcuaro in Michoacán (west of Mexico City), and Merida, Yucatan, the celebrations are known as Hanal Pixan, which translates as "feast for the souls."